kubeshop/botkube-docs/blog-post.md

 Another use case we considered is answering human questions directly from the chat.
 The user would be able to ask questions like "How to create a Pod?" or "How to troubleshoot non-working Service?" and get an AI-generated response.
 This would be useful for new users who are not familiar with Kubernetes concepts and terminology.

-Final part of this phase was to come up with a name for the plugin.
+The final part of this phase was to come up with a name for the plugin.
 This was one of the hardest challenges.

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 >
 > -- Phil Karlton

-We decided to call it "Doctor", as it would help users to diagnose and fix Kubernetes issues. 🩺
+We decided to call it "Doctor", as it would help users to diagnose and fix Kubernetes issues.

 ## Development Process

 The enthusiasm and dedication displayed by the team during the ideation phase laid a strong foundation for the development of the ChatGPT plugin.
 As we already knew what we wanted to develop, we had to decide on the specific technologies and tools to use.

 Choosing plugin language was the first step.
 Botkube plugin API uses Hashicorp's [`go-plugin`](https://github.com/hashicorp/go-plugin) gRPC interface.
 While it has cross-language support, we decided to stick to Go as it is the primary language used in Botkube.
-We also wanted to leverage existing Go SDK and pipelines we set up for Botkube Go codebase.
+We also wanted to leverage the existing Go SDK and pipelines we set up for the Botkube Go codebase.

 The next step was a bit more challenging: choosing the right AI model.
 We wanted to use a pre-trained model to avoid the need for training data and the time-consuming training process.
 The most important thing was to be able to answer Kubernetes-related questions efficiently.
 After careful consideration, we decided to use OpenAI's GPT-3 (`text-davinci-003`) model for the chatbot.

-While ChatGPT integration is very straightforward, another little challenge was to construct a prompt which produces predictable results, and to parse the response from the model, so that we could render interactive output for a user.
+While ChatGPT integration is very straightforward, another little challenge was to construct a prompt that produces predictable results and to parse the response from the model, so that we could render interactive output for a user.
 After a little bit of testing and experimenting, we achieved the desired result.

-Last part was to integrate the ChatGPT plugin into Kubernetes source plugin which watches for Kubernetes events and send notifications to the chat interface.
-We extended the Kubernetes plugin with `extraButtons` configuration property which accepts command templates and renders them as interactive buttons as a part of each notification:
+The last part was to integrate the ChatGPT plugin into Kubernetes source plugin, which watches for Kubernetes events and sends notifications to the chat interface.
+We extended the Kubernetes plugin with `extraButtons` configuration property, which accepts command templates and renders them as interactive buttons as a part of each notification:

 ```yaml
 k8s-err-events-with-ai-support: # Source configuration name